cyclaero/ipdb/README.md

     6. If not already done, activate ipfw.
+       # kldload ipfw && ipfw add 65534 allow ip from any to any

     7. In addtion to the ipfw modules, the ipdivert kernel module needs to be loaded.